 Engineering and Design is a practical course with individual and group projects and experimental work.
 Students explore the purpose of structures and mechanisms with applications in gears, pulleys and levers.
-Practical experiences involve the manufacture and destruction of structures, aiming to understand the effect of forces on concrete and timber.
+Practical experiences involve the manufacture and destruction of structures, aiming to understand the effect of simple machines.

-The design component of the course may involve the use of the 3D printer, laser cutter and CNC router to bring the students' design concepts to fruition.
+The design component of the course may involve the use of the 3D printer, laser cutter and CNC router to bring the student's design concepts to reality.
 Students will problem solve and develop their creativity whilst having the freedom to make their own design decisions.